ElZeta0/Zeta_bank/README.md

 ###

 <p>
-        Experience seamless financial management in the world of with our advanced banking system's intuitive and interactive user interface.
+        Experience seamless financial management in the world of fivem with our advanced banking system's intuitive and interactive user interface.
 Our modern bank menu provides access to a range of features designed to streamline your fund management quickly and conveniently.
 </p>

 <h2>Key Features:</h2>